OpenBB-finance/OpenBB/gamestonk_terminal/fred/README.md

 ````
 * -id : Series ID for FRED data.
 Required argument
 * -s : Start data to acquire data.
 Defaults to 1/1/2020
 * -p : Option to plot.
-Defaults to False
+Defaults to True
 * -disp : Option to print data to console.
-Defaults to True.
+Defaults to False.

 The GDP is specifically defined in this menu, but to reproduce it with the custom function, it would be
 ````
-cust -id GDP -s 1/1/2020 -p True -disp False
+cust -id GDP -s 1/1/2020 -p True
 ````

-The plot flag allows for plotting and the disp flag tells whether or not to print data to the console.
+The plot flag allows for plotting and the disp flag tells whether to print data to the console.